glaciusincendio/Power-Forecasting/README.md

-Predict the generation of power of the given plan in a duration
+Predict the generation of power of the given plant in a duration